The Hidden Dungeon Only I Can Enter: Manga

-Chapters not yet in tankōbon format
+Volumes

 Anime

 An anime television series adaptation was announced by Kodansha on May 8, 2020.
 The series was animated by Okuruto Noboru and directed by Kenta Ōnishi, with Kenta Ihara handling series composition, and Yuya Uetake designing the characters.
-The series aired from January 9 to March 27, 2021 on the Animeism block on MBS, TBS, BS-TBS, and AT-X, with Crunchyroll streaming the series outside of Asia.
+The series aired from January 9 to March 27, 2021, on the Animeism block on MBS, TBS, BS-TBS, and AT-X, with Crunchyroll streaming the series worldwide outside of Asia.
 In Southeast Asia, Bilibili streamed the series.
-The opening theme song is "Pyramid Great Reversal" (ピラミッド大逆転, Piramiddo Dai Gyakuten) performed by Spira Spica, while the ending theme song is "Nemophila" (ネモフィラ, Nemofira) performed by COALAMODE.
+The opening theme song (from episode 2 onwards) is "Pyramid Great Reversal" (ピラミッド大逆転, Piramiddo Dai Gyakuten) performed by Spira Spica, while the ending theme song is "Nemophila" (ネモフィラ, Nemofira) performed by COALAMODE.
 The series ran for 12 episodes.
 On February 8, 2021, Crunchyroll announced the series would receive an English dub, which premiered on February 26.